 If you happen to have a blazing-fast

-'net, cloud apps and storage will work pretty much as they did when
+connection to the 'net, cloud apps and storage will work pretty much as

-everything resided on your machine.
-If you have something less than
+they did when everything resided on your machine.
+If you have something

-top speed you may notice delays accessing cloud apps, and if your
+less than top speed you may notice delays accessing cloud apps, and if

-less than 3Mbps you technically don't have broadband at all.
+your internet connection is less than 3Mbps you technically don't have

 As mentioned elsewhere on this site, cloud backup isn't a full backup, it's only a backup of